The K-Pop ABC for newcomers and professionals

 L

-Leader - The leader is usually the oldest member of the band and is like a father/mother to the rest of the members; that is, he takes care of the others, motivates them, and represents the band by, for example, doing the talking at awards ceremonies.
+Leader - The leader is usually the oldest member of the band and is like a father/mother to the remaining members; That means he takes care of the others, motivates them and represents the band, for example by doing the speaking at award ceremonies.

 M

 Maknae - This is the youngest member of a band.
-However, this term is used not only within a band, but also within a family.
+This term is not only used within a band, but also within a family.

 MV - Abbreviation for “Music Video”.